lisachen-dev/lisachen-dev/README.md

 <br>

-I'm a software engineer focused on backend development with Java—currently building up my skills in Spring Boot, data structures, and API design.
-I’ve also explored frontend development using React and Tailwind CSS, which helped me understand full-stack workflows, even though my deeper focus is on Java.
+I'm a full-stack software engineer with a foundation in **Java** and **Python**, currently deepening my backend skills while continuing to build clean, accessible interfaces using **React** and **Tailwind CSS**.
+I’ve launched open-source templates, client sites, and prototypes that balance functionality with thoughtful design.

-Most of my recent projects have leaned frontend, including client sites and open-source templates.
-Now, I’m shifting toward backend systems that prioritize clean logic, scalability, and maintainability.
-My goal is to build tools that work well and are easy for other developers to extend.
+Lately, I’ve been focusing on backend fundamentals—data structures, algorithms, and writing logic that’s easy to maintain and scale.
+I want the systems I build to be not only usable, but extendable by the next developer who picks them up.

-Before tech, I worked in civil engineering, accounting, and restaurant management—roles that sharpened my real-world problem-solving and adaptability, both of which shape how I approach software now.
+Before tech, I worked in civil engineering, accounting, and restaurant management—roles that taught me to solve problems quickly, work with people across disciplines, and adapt on the fly.
+That real-world grounding shapes how I approach software today.

-I care about writing clean, efficient code and continuously improving as a developer.
+I care about building tools that are clear, helpful, and resilient.
 When I’m not coding, I’m either avoiding pinky toe injuries 🦶💥 or hanging out with my rescue pups 🐶.

 </details>

 ---